integrated-personal-data-system/.github/profile/README.md

 2. Email james.schoening@ieee.org with your Github user name and we'll grant you access and help you get involved.

 ## IAM-Project Teams
 Organization-focused Team: This team will develop generic solutions for organizations (that need high security), which will include SSI capabilities for their members (employees, customers, citizens).
-Team site is [here.](https://github.com/orgs/I-AM-project/teams/organization-focused-team)

 SSI-Focused Team: This team (of SSI-advocates) will develop, test, and deploy an SSI-optimized blockchain and digital wallet.
 Deployment will be in collaboration with an external organization.
-The goal is for the first blockchain to be good enough for organizations needing limited security, then to move upmarket to higher security versions.
-If you are an advocate for self-sovergn identity, personal data control, or online privacy, join the overall IAM Project (see above) then join us [here](https://github.com/orgs/I-AM-project/teams/ssi-focused-team).
+The first goal is for a solution good enough for organizations needing limited security, and then we'll work on higher security versions.
+If you are an advocate for self-sovergn identity, personal data control, or online privacy, please join this team by emailing james.schoening@ieee.org.

 <br/>